Tips for skiing with children

 Chalets are ideal for families as they provide a home from home, allowing plenty of space and can cater for children’s’ meals and needs, not to mention allowing you to enjoy adults’ supper without needing to arrange babysitting.

-If you are considering hotel vacations, consider where children will be able to play, how their meals will be catered for and how you can have supper without abandoning your children.
-Our consultants can advise you on the best hotels for children, children’s clubs and everything else you need to know for a successful family vacation.
+If you are considering hotel holidays, consider where children will be able to play, how their meals will be catered for and how you can have supper without abandoning your children.
+Our consultants can advise you on the best hotels for children, children’s clubs and everything else you need to know for a successful family holiday.

 Children's clubs and properly thought out childcare give children the opportunity to meet and play with other chilren and should offer a wealth of activities to do, both on and off the piste.

-Booking early is important to secure the right property but also to get the best ski tuition and childcare – all the best providers get booked up early in school vacations.
-Do not expect to be able to book ski school when you turn up in school vacations.
+Booking early is important to secure the right property but also to get the best ski tuition and childcare – all the best providers get booked up early in school holidays.
+Do not expect to be able to book ski school when you turn up in school holidays.

 What to take